 First, the home seller signs an exclusive contract with a Compass real estate agent to sell their existing home.

-Next, they apply for a bridge loan with the bank of their choice, including Compass’ preferred lenders Freedom Mortgage and Better.
+Next, they apply for a bridge loan with the bank of their choice, including Compass’ vetted lenders Freedom Mortgage and Better.

 Those two lenders can apparently get the job done fast, as time is often of the essence in situations like these.